 - Location: Kinloch Foreshore Recreation Reserve, 20 km from Glenorchy.

-- Facilities: long-drop toilets; picnic tables; water from stream; BBQ.
+- Facilities: long-drop toilets; picnic tables; water from the stream; BBQ.
 Shower facilities and restaurant at Kinloch Lodge.

-- Notes: rather small campsite next to Kinloch Lodge.
+- Notes: rather a small campsite next to Kinloch Lodge.
 Self-registration at booth or pay fees at Kinloch Lodge.
 Take plenty of insect repellant.

 For more information on Department of Conservation campsites in New Zealand, read my introduction to DOC campsites.